a-barkley/Helping-Hand/README.md

-### Team Ten Epic Project One
+# Helping Hand

 This App was inspired by our desire to better our community.
-It's intent is to connect volunteers to nearby charities.
+Its intent is to connect volunteers to nearby charities.